 The HMA Program also provides information on grant policy and resources that can assist with the development of planning and project grant applications.
 More information on the HMA grant programs (HMGP, PDM, and FMA) can be found in the Hazard Mitigation Assistance brochures.

-For more information or to request training and technical assistance to build mitigation planning capabilities, state officials can contact their respective Federal Emergency Management Agency’s (FEMA) Senior Mitigation Planner in the Mitigation Division, Risk Analysis Branch of the appropriate FEMA Regional Office.
+For more information or to request training and technical assistance to build mitigation planning capabilities, State officials can contact their respective FEMA’s Senior Mitigation Planner in the Mitigation Division of the appropriate FEMA Regional Office.

 General Mitigation Resources